italomaia/flask-empty/README.md

 ### project/config.py

+**extensions.py** all extension instances that need initialization should be available here in order for _Empty_ to see and initialize them for you.

-**config.py** has some pre-set configuration classes for you to meddle with.
+**config.py** is a pre-set configuration classes for you to meddle with.
 They're are all self explanatory and commented.

-**main.py** extend flask application behavior through Empty class, which inherit from Flask class.
-Need to setup extensions, index view, context processors? (see also **empty.py**)
+**main.py** the _Empty_ class inherits from the _Flask_ class.
+Override it if you need to setup extensions, an index view, context processors, etc. It already has sensitive defaults for most features. (see **empty.py** to better understand _Empty_)

 **database.py** setup your database library there.
 There is some commented code for sqlalchemy support out of the box.

-**rename_me.ini** rename it to your project name.
-It is the configuration file to use with [uwsgi](https://github.com/unbit/uwsgi).
+**PROJECT_NAME.ini** is the configuration file used with [uwsgi](https://github.com/unbit/uwsgi).
 Use it like this:

 ```
 uwsgi --ini your_project.ini
 ```

-**manage.py** adds a few very useful commandlines to help you dev.
-See available commands typing **python manage.py**.
+**manage.py** adds few very useful commandline commands (...) to help your development productivity.
+Check available commands by running **python manage.py**.

 ## Heroku

-Empty comes with a pre-configured procfile and heroku() wrapper for app_factory.
+Empty comes with a pre-configured _procfile_ and _heroku()_ wrapper for _app_factory_.
 No setup required.

 ## Observations

-Note that the Flask-Script option, -d (disable debug) does not work as expected in Flask-Empty.
+Note that the Flask-Script option "-d (disable debug)" does not work as expected with Flask-Empty.
 If you want to start a non-debug internal server instance, use the **config.Config** configuration or write your own.
 Example:

 ```python